top of page

 FELLOWS RECEIVE

-• Regular communications from the Executive Director or Program Director with early notice of opportunities from the Forum and other institutes offering programs in the Catholic tradition.
+• Early notice of opportunities from the Forum and other institutes offering programs in the Catholic tradition, through regular communications from the Executive Director or Program Director

 • Occasional invitations to lunches and dinners with speakers and instructors.